Discovering the Human Nervous System: Your Body’s Superhighway

 What is Contraception?

-Contraception allows individuals and couples to prevent or plan pregnancy.
-From hormonal methods to barrier methods, there’s a wide range of contraceptive options available.
-The key is finding one that best fits your health, lifestyle, and reproductive goals.
+To begin with, contraception allows individuals and couples to prevent or plan pregnancy.
+Specifically, from hormonal methods to barrier methods, there’s a wide range of contraceptive options available.
+Ultimately, the key is finding one that best fits your health, lifestyle, and reproductive goals.

 The Toolbox of Contraception